Using health insurance provider networks will help to keep your healthcare costs down.

 ♦ Hospital’s in-network do not guarantee that all the doctors that might see you during an admission are also in-network.

 ♦ Individuals purchasing insurance through the various marketplaces can expect to find mostly HMO type plans.
-Plans that provide no protection from being charged by an out-of-network provider even though they used an in-network hospital.
+These plans do not provide protection from being charged by an out-of-network provider at an in-network hospital.

 If you are having a planned procedure performed you should ask the hospital admissions if the people treating you are in your plan’s network.